Wall Putty vs POP Punning: Which Is Better for Indian Homes? (2026 Expert Guide)

 Some top contractors apply POP punning first for smoothness and aesthetics, then apply a thin layer of wall putty over it before painting.
 This ensures both aesthetics and durability — the best of both worlds.

-Wall putty is better for long-term durability and is ideal for both interior and exterior surfaces.
-POP punning offers a smoother finish but is more suitable for interiors and decorative work.
+Wall putty is better for long-term durability and moisture resistance, making it suitable for both interior and exterior walls.
+POP punning gives a smoother, premium finish but is best limited to dry interior spaces.

 Is wall putty stronger than POP?

-Yes, wall putty is cement-based and stronger than POP, making it more resistant to moisture and cracks.
+Wall putty is stronger than POP because it is cement-based, making it more resistant to cracks, moisture, and long-term surface wear.

 Can POP punning be done on exterior walls?

-No, POP punning is not suitable for exterior walls as it absorbs moisture and may lead to flaking or damage when exposed to weather.
+No. POP punning is not suitable for exterior walls because it absorbs moisture and can flake or deteriorate when exposed to rain and humidity.

 Is wall putty waterproof?